Grizzlies vs. Rockets Player Props Betting Odds

-Player prop bet odds for Alperen Sengun, Desmond Bane and others are listed when the Houston Rockets host the Memphis Grizzlies at Toyota Center on Wednesday (beginning at 8:00 PM ET).
+Player props are available for Alperen Sengun and Desmond Bane, among others, when the Houston Rockets visit the Memphis Grizzlies at FedExForum on Friday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!